engintron/engintron.com/docs/pages/Restrict-access-to-ports-8080-&-8443-used-by-Apache-only-for-Nginx.md

+## Restrict access to ports 8080 & 8443 used by Apache only for Nginx

 _(originally posted by Engintron user [@speegs](https://github.com/speegs) in Engintron's Issues)_

 To restrict access to ports 8080 & 8443 used by Apache only for Nginx, follow these steps: